RoachNier/toy_attention/README.md

 2022/10/17 Add MobileViT backbone, of which the trick is described at the head annotation.
 # tensor.py
-It contains a fundamental, essential and fancy autograd frameworks
+It contains a fundamental, essential and fancy autograd framework.